freqtrade/freqtrade/docs/strategy-customization.md

 It's important to always return the dataframe without removing/modifying the columns `"open", "high", "low", "close", "volume"`, otherwise these fields would contain something unexpected.

-This method will also define a new column, `"exit_long"`, which needs to contain 1 for sells, and 0 for "no action".
+This method will also define a new column, `"exit_long"` (`"exit_short"` for shorts), which needs to contain 1 for exits, and 0 for "no action".

 Sample from `user_data/strategies/sample_strategy.py`: